 Whether you’re responsible for a partner, children, elderly relatives or a small menagerie of animals, caring for others can make it difficult to escape a constant stream of physical, emotional and domestic demands.

-At State of Liberty, we’re acutely aware of this challenge and have kept it in mind while designing our online wellbeing retreats.
-Beyond the weekend itself, we want you to achieve sustainable wellbeing, integrating self-care practices into your daily life and creating a routine that works alongside your other responsibilities.
+At State of Liberty, we’re acutely aware of this challenge and have kept it in mind while designing our home retreats.
+Beyond the retreat itself, we want you to achieve sustainable wellbeing, integrating self-care practices into your daily life and creating a routine that works alongside your other responsibilities.

 Juggling work, children, domestic chores and social engagements in addition to your own needs can leave you feeling overwhelmed, stressed and tired.
 You probably need a wellbeing retreat more than most, but how do you participate at home when that’s where your time and energy is in such short supply?